There are lots of opportunities to get active and eat healthily in Hertsmere.

 Wild Play features activities from creating magic potions to hunting for mini-beasts.
 Previous participants have said: “It was a wonderful experience.”
 “Everything was brilliant.
 Great staff.
 Would definitely do it again.”
 “It has given us both something to do together that was fun, interesting, close to home, engaging and free."

-The next free play sessions are taking place over the Christmas break aimed at four to eight-year-olds and their families in Potters Bar and Bushey.
+The next free play sessions are taking place in April and are aimed at four to eight-year-olds and their families in Potters Bar.

 To book, please contact Groundwork on 01707 260129.
 Please reference the Hertsmere Playscheme or email Hertfordshire@groundwork.org.uk